PeterisP/LVTagger/README.txt

 Run the included morphotagger.sh script for tokenization and morphological tagging of plaintext data.
 Input one sentence or paragraph per line; end processing with an empty line.
 Output format is JSON by default, or tab-delimited columns of token-tag-lemma when run as './pipetool.sh -vert'.
+./morphotagger.sh --help
+for information on other input/output options.
 All input and output should be in UTF-8.

 JSON example: [{"Vārds":"es","Marķējums":"pp10snn","Pamatforma":"es"}, {"Vārds":"roku","Marķējums":"vmnipt11san","Pamatforma":"rakt"}, {"Vārds":"roku","Marķējums":"ncfsa4","Pamatforma":"roka"}]